-This classic Instant Pot Cheesecake with a graham cracker crust is an easy dessert to make in the electric pressure cooker and perfect for any occasion!
+This Easy Instant Pot Cheesecake recipe makes creamy cheesecake with a graham cracker crust.
+A delicious dessert everyone will love and the perfect cheesecake for any occasion!

 If you're looking for an easy cheesecake recipe to make in your Instant Pot, this plain cheesecake is for you!
 Even if you're just getting started with Instant Pot recipes or you've never attempted making dessert in a pressure cooker, you can do this!